 Menara Kuala Lumpur (KL Tower)

-The KL Tower Observation Deck (Tripadvisor Reviews*, open 11am-7pm Mon, Wed, Thu, Fri and open 10am-10pm on Tue, Sat and Sun) is another tower viewing option, and is much higher than the Petronas Towers Skybridge.
+The KL Tower Observation Deck (Tripadvisor Reviews*, open 11am-7pm Mon, Wed, Thu, Fri and open 10am-10pm on Tue, Sat and Sun) is another tower viewing option and is much higher than the Petronas Towers Skybridge.
 It has the added advantage of being already built on a hill.
-You can buy discount tickets on Klook*.

 FAQS – Kuala Lumpur Walking Tour